atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 Westwood Lab workshop: an approach to ‘grading’ data quality and quantity for environmental covariates for modelling

-Riley and Caitlin have asked shared a link where you can add any additional thoughts about the method and the workshop today: https://forms.gle/HeTGJzSYUEZjQ5BC9
+Riley and Caitlin have asked shared a link where you can add any additional thoughts about the method and the workshop today: [here](https://forms.gle/HeTGJzSYUEZjQ5BC9)

-Remember to fill out the two question CoP Winter & Spring exit survey: https://forms.gle/U63HvHvUtxK3NdE96
+Remember to fill out the [two question CoP Winter & Spring exit survey.](https://forms.gle/U63HvHvUtxK3NdE96)

 ### April 2022